Board of Directors

 Mill Valley

-Georgia is a nonprofit management and marketing communications executive with extensive experience in strategy development, team leadership, brand and advocacy communications, change management, and research.
+Georgia is a nonprofit management and marketing communications executive with experience in strategy development, team leadership, brand and advocacy communications, change management, and research.
 For the first part of her career, she held strategic planning positions at the global marketing communications firms BBDO and J. Walter Thompson, working with private sector and nonprofit clients such as YWCA, Big Sisters, Telus Canada, and B.C.
 Ministry of Forests.
+She served many years at Earthjustice, the national nonprofit environmental law organization, as VP of Marketing & Program Communications, and she currently works on special projects at Trust For Public Land.

 Robert Miller